Mobile-Former: Bridging MobileNet and Transformer: Experimental Results

 \subsection{ImageNet Classification}

-We now evaluate our Mobile-Former models on ImageNet \cite{deng2009imagenet} classification.
-ImageNet has 1000 classes, including 1,281,167 images for training and 50,000 images for validation.
+Image classification experiments are conducted on ImageNet \cite{deng2009imagenet} that has 1000 classes, including 1,281,167 images for training and 50,000 images for validation.

-\textbf{Training Setup:} The image resolution is 224$\times$224.
+\textbf{Training setup:} The image resolution is 224$\times$224.
 All models are trained from scratch using AdamW \cite{loshchilov2018decoupled} optimizer for 450 epochs with cosine learning rate decay.
 A batch size of 1024 is used.
 Data augmentation includes Mixup \cite{zhang2018mixup}, auto-augmentation \cite{Cubuk_2019_CVPR}, and random erasing \cite{zhong2020random}.
-Different combinations of initial learning rate, weight decay and dropout are used for models with different complexities, which are listed in the appendix (see \Tref{table:imagenet-hyper}).
+Different combinations of initial learning rate, weight decay and dropout are used for models with different complexities, which are listed in appendix \ref{apx:arch-all} (see \Tref{table:imagenet-hyper}).

-\textbf{Main Results:} \Tref{table:imagenet-cls-cnn} shows the comparison between Mobile-Former and classic efficient CNNs: (a) MobileNetV3 \cite{Howard_2019_ICCV_mbnetv3}, (b) EfficientNet \cite{tan-ICML19-efficientnet}, and (c) ShuffleNetV2 \cite{ma_2018_ECCV} and its extension WeightNet \cite{Ma_2020_eccv_WeightNetRT}.
+\textbf{Comparison with efficient CNNs:} \Tref{table:imagenet-cls-cnn} shows the comparison between Mobile-Former and classic efficient CNNs: (a) MobileNetV3 \cite{Howard_2019_ICCV_mbnetv3}, (b) EfficientNet \cite{tan-ICML19-efficientnet}, and (c) ShuffleNetV2 \cite{ma_2018_ECCV} and its extension WeightNet \cite{Ma_2020_eccv_WeightNetRT}.
 The comparison covers the FLOP range from 26M to 508M, organized in seven groups based on similar FLOPs.
 Mobile-Former consistently outperforms efficient CNNs with even less computational cost except the group around 150M FLOPs, where Mobile-Former costs slightly more FLOPs than ShuffleNet/WeightNet (151M vs. 138M/141M), but achieves significantly higher top-1 accuracy (75.2\% vs. 69.1\%/72.4\%).
 This demonstrates that our parallel design improves the representation capability efficiently.